Round-Up for RMHC campaign kicks off on Giving Tuesday

-DAYTON, Ohio (WDTN) — Local McDonald’s owners have issued a challenge to Miami Valley patrons to raise $25,000 for the Ronald MacDonald House Charities in Dayton.
+DAYTON, Ohio (WDTN) — Miami Valley McDonald’s owners have issued a challenge to customers to raise $25,000 for the Ronald MacDonald House Charities in Dayton.

 The challenge began on Giving Tuesday, November 30, and will run until Christmas day.
-During this time patrons can choose to ‘Round-Up for RMHC’ when they order at MacDonald’s restaurants in the area.
+During this time patrons can choose to “Round-Up for RMHC” when they order at McDonald’s restaurants in the area.
 If a customer says yes, their total will be rounded up to the next dollar with all the proceeds going directly to RMHC Dayton.

 The campaign is an effort to shift fundraising opportunities during the pandemic.